🗓️ Day 1 – Hello Hanoi! First Impressions & Historical Sights

 Watching the Lake

-We walked the entire loop around the lake, which gave us a chance to experience it from all angles—temples, parks, street vendors, and people of all ages just going about their day.
-If you’re someone who enjoys running, you’ll feel right at home here—there were plenty of joggers and runners making laps around the path, even as the sun was setting.
+We walked the entire area around the lake, which gave us a chance to experience it from all angles—temples, parks, street vendors, and people of all ages just going about their day.
+If you're someone who enjoys running, you'll feel right at home here.
+There were plenty of joggers and runners making laps around the path, even as the sun was setting.

 Hoan Kiem Lake Park